Risk Assessment Level for School Year 2021-2022 (Fiscal Year 2022)

 |Subject:||Risk assessment level for school year 2021–2022 (fiscal year 2022)|

 |Next Steps:||Assignment of risk level|

-As a pass-through entity, TEA awards federal grant funds to eligible subrecipients, including local educational agencies (school districts and open-enrollment charter schools).
-The responsibilities of pass-through entities are given in Title 2 of the Code of Federal Regulations, Part 200.331, which requires TEA to “evaluate each subrecipient’s risk of noncompliance with federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring.”
+As a pass-through entity, the Texas Education Agency (TEA) awards federal grant funds to eligible subrecipients, including local educational agencies (school districts and open-enrollment charter schools—LEAs).
+The responsibilities of pass-through entities are given in Title 2 of the Code of Federal Regulations, Part 200.332, which requires TEA to “evaluate each subrecipient’s risk of noncompliance with federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring.”

-To comply with this requirement, TEA’s Federal Fiscal Monitoring Division conducts an annual federal fiscal risk assessment of all subrecipients, including local educational agencies (LEAs), to determine their potential risk of noncompliance.
-The specific criteria used in the risk assessment are published on the division’s webpage.
+To comply with this requirement, TEA’s Federal Fiscal Monitoring Division conducts an annual federal fiscal risk assessment of all subrecipients, including LEAs, to determine their potential risk of noncompliance.
+The specific criteria used in the risk assessment are published on the division’s web page.
 Based upon the outcome of the risk assessment, subrecipients are assigned a risk level of low, medium, or high.

 Accessing Your Risk Level

 TEA has assigned all LEAs a risk level for the 2021–2022 school year.
 You may learn your risk assessment level by accessing the GFFC Reports and Data Collections secure application, where you will find a letter for your organization.
 The letter indicates your risk level.
 Follow these steps to access your letter:

 - Select “Risk Assessment Level” from the report title drop-down menu.